egomezr/dynamicloud_java_api/README.md

 #Next, Offset and Count methods

 Query class provides a method to walk across the records of a Model.
-Imagine a model with a thousand of records, obviously you shouldn't load tha whole set of records, you need to find a way to load a sub-set by demand.
+Imagine a model with a thousand of records, obviously you shouldn't load the whole set of records, you need to find a way to load a sub-set by demand.

 The method to meet this goal is **next**.
 Basically, the next method will increase the offset automatically and will execute the request with the previous conditions.
 By default, offset and count will have 0 and 15 respectively.